psf/the-invisibles/content/english/about/financials.md

 Fastmail is our email address provider.

-### Domain Name
+### internet.bs

-The annual subscription fee for pypodcats.live domain name.
+We registered our domain name (pypodcats.live) through internet.bs.

 ### StreamYard

 All of our episodes are recorded through StreamYard.
-(Basic subscription)
+(Professional subscription).

 ### VEED